NadunKavindra/Programming-CPP-Stroustrup/README.md

 Where time was limited, I chose to solve the ones that looked the most interesting to me.

 I have not completed the final chapters of the book.\
-My intention is to save these as "refreshers", working through them if I need to.
+My intention is to save those as "refreshers", working through them if I need to.

 ### A note about coding style
 I treated this book, and by extension this repository, as a learning experience rather than a project.\